 American Alliance Security Agency is highlighting some everyday steps that you can take now to protect yourself, your families, and the people around you from the spread of COVID-19.
-All security officers and personnel of American Alliance Security Agency are asked to follow these tips and have been issued face masks, disposable gloves, disinfectant wipes, and hand sanitizer.
+All security officers and personnel are asked to follow these tips and have been issued face masks, disposable gloves, disinfectant wipes, and hand sanitizer.

 Wash your hands frequently.

 Regularly and thoroughly clean your hands with an alcohol-based hand rub or wash them with soap and water.

 Maintain social distancing.

 Maintain at least a distance of 6 feet between yourself and anyone, especially those who are coughing or sneezing.

 Hands touch many surfaces and can pick up viruses and bacteria.
 Once contaminated, hands can transfer the germs to your eyes, nose or mouth.
 From there, they can enter your body and make you sick.